 - Scheme overview

-Preparatory engineering work to install crossovers at the Ladycroft and Percy Hobbs roundabouts is complete.
-The crossovers are two new short sections of carriageway that have been constructed across the central grass verge to allow traffic to move safely from the westbound lane to the eastbound lane in the event that a full contraflow becomes necessary.
-Both new crossovers will only be used when they are required.
-These crossovers are essential for the contingency planning for managing lorry traffic, but will also be useful for future traffic management, for example to facilitate major maintenance operations on that stretch of the A31, avoiding the need for lengthy road closures.
+The preparatory work involved the installation of two hardened central reserve crossovers near the Ladycroft and Percy Hobbs roundabouts.
+These crossovers are new short sections of carriageway that have been constructed across the central grass verge to allow traffic to move safely from the westbound lane to the eastbound lane when a full contraflow is in place.
+These crossovers, whilst initially being utilised for the Operation Transmission Plan, will also be useful for future traffic management to facilitate highway maintenance operations on this stretch of the A31, avoiding the need for lengthy and disruptive road closures.

 - View the plan

 - Name A31 Operation Transmission

 - Phone 0300 555 1388 8:30am to 5pm Monday to Friday